-All of us Island property owners received our tax assessment notices from the County recently.
-As real estate agents we have been fielding many questions about the statements and new assessments.
+All of us Island property owners will be receiving our tax assessment notices from the County in the middle of October.
+As real estate agents we will be fielding many questions about the statements and new assessments.
 As you may recall, the State has mandated that our Assessor’s office convert to an annual assessment update cycle versus the cyclical system we were on for years.
-The current values are for a one-year period only, and will be adjusted the next year.
+The current values are for a one-year period only and will be adjusted the next year.
 Areas of properties are physically inspected every 6th year on a rotating basis.
 The current process is much more stable and refined and is a more accurate system than we have had in the past.

 For the last 20 years, the majority of the properties sell above their tax assessments the with the exception of 2008-2013 which was the recession.

 For example, during the recession, properties were selling at or below the assessor's values.
 However, back in 2006, many of the same type properties sold in an average range of 125%-170% over their tax assessments.
 These average percentages varied based on the type of property but generally that was the trend.
 Since 2014, due to market recovery, most homes are again selling above their tax assessment.

 Reviewing the tax assessment as compared to the actual sales price for high-end homes is not reliable as they are very difficult to appraise due to custom features.
 The assessor relies on indications of value from market sales, and when there are not enough sales to determine the value of custom features, it is difficult to find an accurate standard of value for assessment purposes.